MeenakshiVarshney/BikeAssignment/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-•In the Fall season bookings are more compared to other seasons and in each season the booking count shows increasing trends from 2018 to 2019.
+-In the Fall season bookings are more compared to other seasons and in each season the booking count shows increasing trends from 2018 to 2019.
-•Most of the bookings have been done during the 2nd & 3rd quarter of the year.
+-Most of the bookings have been done during the 2nd & 3rd quarter of the year.
 The Trend increased starting of the year till mid of the year and then it started decreasing as we approached the end of the year.
 The booking count shows increasing trends from 2018 to 2019 for each month.
-•Clear weather attracts more bookings & booking increases from 2018 to 2019 for each weather.
+-Clear weather attracts more bookings & booking increases from 2018 to 2019 for each weather.
-•Thu, Fir, Sat have a greater number of bookings as compared to the start of the week.
+-Thu, Fir, Sat have a greater number of bookings as compared to the start of the week.
-•On the Holiday booking is less compared to non-holiday days.
+-On the Holiday booking is less compared to non-holiday days.
-•Booking seemed to be almost equal either on working days or non-working days.
+-Booking seemed to be almost equal either on working days or non-working days.
-Linear regression equation : cnt = 0.134 + 0.2328*year + 0.547*temp - 0.1*holiday -0.153*windspeed+ 0.08*summer + 0.13*winter +0.099*sept -0.049* sun -0.288*light_snowrain - 0.080*Misty_Cloud
+-Linear regression equation : cnt = 0.134 + 0.2328*year + 0.547*temp - 0.1*holiday -0.153*windspeed+ 0.08*summer + 0.13*winter +0.099*sept -0.049* sun -0.288*light_snowrain - 0.080*Misty_Cloud
-Demand of bikes depend on year, holiday, temp, windspeed, sep,summer, winter, Light_snowrain, MistyCloud & Sunday.
+-Demand of bikes depend on year, holiday, temp, windspeed, sep,summer, winter, Light_snowrain, MistyCloud & Sunday.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-Python - Version 3.11.7
+-Python - Version 3.11.7
-Numpy - Version 1.26.4
+-Numpy - Version 1.26.4
-Pandas - Version 2.1.4
+-Pandas - Version 2.1.4
-matplotlib - Version 3.8.0
+-matplotlib - Version 3.8.0
-seaborn - Version 0.12.2
+-seaborn - Version 0.12.2
-sklearn - Version 1.2.2
+-sklearn - Version 1.2.2
-statsmodels - Version 0.14.0
+-statsmodels - Version 0.14.0
-Jupyter Notebook - Version 7.0.8
+-Jupyter Notebook - Version 7.0.8
-JupyterLab - Version 4.0.11
+-JupyterLab - Version 4.0.11
-Anaconda Navigator - Version 2.5.2
+-Anaconda Navigator - Version 2.5.2

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->